-It can be difficult to predict when a person will end up with a severe drug addiction because so many different factors come into play.
-Environment and culture can play a major role as well as existing predisposition to addiction.
+It can be difficult to predict when a person will end up with severe drug addiction because so many different factors come into play.
+Environment and culture can play a major role as well as existing predispositions to addiction.
 Being predisposed to drug addiction can come in many forms but one of the most significant is through genetics.

 When a person is genetically predisposed to addiction as a result of their inherited traits, they are more impacted by their environment and other factors making them much more likely to develop a problem with substance abuse.
 Studies have shown that 40 to 60 percent of the predisposition to addiction can be attributed to genetics.